 So, what about you, friend?

 If we could dig down deep, below the surface of your life, what would we find?

 I may not know your specific story, but I know that beneath all the labels, expectations, fears, doubts, hang-ups, and wounds - there is someone made in the image of God.
 Someone worthy of safety, love, and belonging.
 Someone with a story that is still being written.
 Someone who could teach us a thing or two.

-Steve Austin is an author, speaker, and life coach who is passionate about helping overwhelmed people learn to catch their breath.
-He is the author of two Amazon bestsellers, “Catching Your Breath,” and “From Pastor to a Psych Ward.”
-Steve lives with his wife and two children in Birmingham, Alabama.
-Download Steve’s free book, From Pastor to a Psych Ward, by clicking here.
+Steve Austin was an author, speaker, and life coach who was passionate about helping overwhelmed people learn to catch their breath.
+He was the author of two Amazon bestsellers, "Catching Your Breath," and "From Pastor to a Psych Ward."

 If you or a friend need support right now, call the National Suicide Prevention Lifeline at 1-800-273-8255, for free confidential, 24/7 help.
 Head here for a list of crisis centers around the world.
 For additional help, please visit the suicide prevention resource page.